fatidian1/GPT-Boost/README.md

 - Works on conversation URLs like `https://chatgpt.com/share/*` and `https://chatgpt.com/c/*`.

 ## Install (Chrome Web Store)
+You can download the extension from: https://chromewebstore.google.com/detail/elieiaigindaijkbgndpolchbngejadc?utm_source=github

+## Install (Firefox)
-You can download the extension from: https://chromewebstore.google.com/detail/elieiaigindaijkbgndpolchbngejadc?utm_source=item-share-cb
+You can download the extension from: https://addons.mozilla.org/en-US/firefox/addon/gpt-boost/?utm_source=github

 ## Install (Developer Mode)
 1. Download the ZIP from the releases tab and extract it.